-The Health System has an employer-sponsored 401(a) plan for certain of its affiliates, under which the employer makes base, transition and discretionary match contributions based on specified percentages of compensation and employee deferral amounts.
-Total employer contributions to the plan of approximately \$38,563,000 and \$33,375,000 in 2018 and 2017, respectively, are included in employee benefits in the accompanying consolidated statements of operations and changes in net assets.
+The Health System has an employer-sponsored 401(a) plan for certain of its members, under which the employer makes base, transition and discretionary match contributions based on specified percentages of compensation and employee deferral amounts.
+Total employer contributions to the plan of approximately \$40,537,000 and \$38,563,000 in 2019 and 2018, respectively, are included in employee benefits in the accompanying consolidated statements of operations and changes in net assets.

 Various 403(b) and tax- sheltered annuity plans are available to employees of the Health System.
-Plan specifications vary by affiliate and plan.
-No employer contributions were made to any of these plans in 2018 and 2017 respectively.
+Plan specifications vary by member and plan.
+No employer contributions were made to any of these plans in 2019 and 2018, respectively.